ezell38/DroneInTheSky_Elias_Asher/README.md

 if not switch.value:
     storage.remount("/", readonly=False)
 ```
+We saved this file as [boot.py](Raspberry-Pi/boot.py) on the pico.
+When the pico is restarted, it will automatically boot into this file.
+Now we won't have to use the terminal to switch between write and read mode each time, and can simply ground or unground the wire.

+Note -  if you ever get stuck in read-only mode, use the terminal to rename the boot file from "boot.py" to "boot.bak"

+ Type the following three lines into the terminal, and then reboot the device:
+ import os
+ os.listdir("/")
+ os.rename("/boot.py", "/boot.bak")

+##### Data write test

 After we were done setting up the switch wire, we were set to test the actual data collection.
 As a simple proof of concept, we created the following test file to see if the pico's data storage worked correctly.
 This file could also be used as a tool to mess with the formatting of the data before it's written, so that we didn't have to get a fix each time we wanted to see how the data is written.

 ```python